translate/virtaal/docs/localising_virtaal.rst

 Quality checks
 ==============

+.. versionadded:: 0.7

-Since version 0.7, Virtaal provides access to the quality checks of :ref:`pofilter <toolkit:pofilter>`.
-Several customisations are possible for your language, like disabling some tests, customising the behaviour, or language specific checks.
+Virtaal provides access to the quality checks of :ref:`pofilter
+<toolkit:pofilter>`.
+Several customisations are possible for your language,
+like disabling some tests, customising the behaviour, or language specific checks.

 .. _localising_virtaal#more: